A connector is used to connect two sub-systems. To be able to connect sub-systems they must have inputs and outputs defined.

 When the target sub-system is expanded, place the connector in the same column as the model input of the sub-system.

-The block editor has three tabs:
+The block editor has two tabs:

 A dose-response model is implemented as a modularized sub-system.
 The input to the dose-response module is the concentration.
 The concentration can be given either directly as a time-series, or it can be provided by another model.